mariyaniliev/Teach-Stack/README.md

 # Technology Stack
-  The different technologies are visualized if you are click on them the information about the current technology is  showing
+  The different technologies are visualized if you click on current one  the information about this technology will showing

 ## Getting Started
     Clone the project by typing in the Terminal or Command promt